Sariha-Hatoda/Screenshots_for_Mac/README.md

 # Screenshots_for_Mac
-auto-screenshot application with openframeworks 0.11.2 and CoreGraphics Framework
+Auto-screenshot application with openframeworks 0.11.2 and CoreGraphics Framework.
+Calculating those luminance differences with OpenCV methods.